HardikSS8/Foodie/README.md

 Tools used : Brackets, Phpmyadmin database

 Current Status : Currently this website lets you select the different plans of meal and gives you total price of your cart for checkout.

-Instruction : Cart works better in live preview of brackets.